Hungarian verbs: Past tense

 If the above phonetic guidelines don't help, it may be useful as a rule of thumb to learn the rules and exceptions only for Type I and Type III and use Type II otherwise, because this latter type comprises the broadest range of verbs.

 Regular homonymy of plain and causative forms in the same tense

 Front-vowel unrounded verbs that end in consonant + -t may have ambiguous (coinciding, homophonous) forms between plain and causative forms.
+In dialects that have e-ë distinction, these forms are distinguished in speech.
+The syllable 'tet' always contains a "closed e" in the meaning 1 and always contains an "open e" in the meaning 2.
 Approximately a hundred verbs are concerned that end in one of the following endings: -jt, -lt, -mt, -nt, -rt, -st, -szt.

 The past tenses of sejt ("suspect", Type III) and sejtet ("make them suspect something", Type II) are identical, except for the third person indefinite form where it is sejt|ett for sejt, but sejtet|ett for sejtet.
 However, it usually turns out from the argument structure and the context which meaning is intended.